mekowalski/react-photos-app/NOTES2.md

 - Use `grid-row-end:` rule but first need to specify the `grid-row-end` value depending on height of each individual photo
 - [x] Create new React Component for rendering one photo at a time
 - [] Which will figure out the size of the image and adjust the `grid-row-end`
+- [] Create ref inside PhotoCard Component
+- [] Reach into DOM and figure out the height of individual photo